-"Does it ?"
-"As a matter of fact I should say, no. But you see nothing but flowers and foliage used in ornament-if you except an occasional bird's claw or beast's leg.
-I believe new forms and finer combinations are to be
+"As a matter of fact I should say, no. But you see nothing but flowers and foliage | ments, she askedused in ornament-if you except an occasional bird's claw or beast's leg.
+I believe of models should be the human form."